5 Tips for Better AI Social Media Content Creation

 While it’s definitely possible to use an all-purpose generative AI tool like ChatGPT to build great content, this will take a bit of trial and error to figure out the right parameters for an effective brief, such as keeping the content below a certain character limit and including specific keywords in the text.

-On the other hand, if you choose to use a tool specifically designed for social media content creation, this will already have been rigorously tested and re-engineered to ensure the responses it provides are always a good fit for the context, and reliably true to the instructions you brief in.
+On the other hand, if you choose to use a tool specifically designed for social AI and automation, this will already have been rigorously tested and re-engineered to ensure the responses it provides are always a good fit for the context, and reliably true to the instructions you brief in.

 Highperformr offers a suite of free generative AI tools designed for specific functions within the context of social media marketing, such as writing LinkedIn company summaries, Instagram bios, X (Twitter) threads, and more.